-- the relevant person has made a significant contribution to the work reported, whether that's in the research conception or design, acquisition of data, analysis and interpretation, or; - (2) in all of the areas referred to in (1) above, the relevant person: - i. has drafted, written or revised the article; - ii. has reviewed and agreed on the final version of the article before submission; - iii. has agreed on the journal to which the article will be submitted; - iv. is aware that they are taking responsibility and accountability for the content of the article; - v. is aware that the corresponding author will be acting on their behalf in any communications about the article, through submission, peer review, production and after publication; and - vi. shares responsibility with all named co-authors if the article is found to be unsafe, in error or in some way fraudulent or in breach of the publishing agreement in place. - (v) it denies that any involvement of Monsanto had an impact on the validity of the underlying scientific data or conclusions reached in the Solomon 2016 Paper by Keith R. Solomon; - (vi) further and alternatively, on 26 September 2018, Critical Reviews in Toxicology published a corrigendum in relation to the Solomon 2016.
-The corrigendum clarified and amended the Acknowledgements and the Declaration of Interest section as it originally appeared in the paper such that there was full disclosure of various consultancy arrangements and confirmation that 'KRS [Keith R Solomon] was not provided with comments from William Heydens of Monsanto Inc, either directly or via Intertek'; and
+- the relevant person has made a significant contribution to the work reported, whether that's in the research conception or design, acquisition of data, analysis and interpretation, or; - (2) in all of the areas referred to in (1) above, the relevant person: - i. has drafted, written or revised the article; - ii. has reviewed and agreed on the final version of the article before submission; - iii. has agreed on the journal to which the article will be submitted; - iv. is aware that they are taking responsibility and accountability for the content of the article; - v. is aware that the corresponding author will be acting on their behalf in any communications about the article, through submission, peer review, production and after publication; and - vi. shares responsibility with all named co-authors if the article is found to be unsafe, in error or in some way fraudulent or in breach of the publishing agreement in place.

-- (vii) in the premises, the contribution made by the Monsanto employees did not amount to authorship. - 29.
-In answer to paragraph 29, it: - (a) admits that the paper by John Acquavella, David Garabrant, Gary Marsh, Tom Sorahan and Douglas L. Weed titled 'Glyphosate epidemiology expert panel review: a weight of evidence systematic review of the relationship between glyphosate exposure and non-Hodgkin's lymphoma or multiple myeloma' published in the journal Critical Reviews in Toxicology, described in paragraph 29 of the Applicant's Reply (Acquavella 2016 Paper) does not name Monsanto employees as authors of the paper; - (b) otherwise denies paragraph 29; - (c) says further that: - subject to production of the Acquavella 2016 Paper and reference at trial to its full terms and effect, the Acquavella 2016 Paper stated, among other things, that: 'Our review of the glyphosate epidemiological literature and the application of commonly applied causal criteria do not indicate a relationship with glyphosate exposure and NHL'; - (ii) it refers to and repeats paragraphs 25(c) with respect to the Intertek Consulting Agreement; - (iii) Monsanto personnel provided the necessary background and historical data on glyphosate and suggested non-substantive edits on a draft of the article; - (iv) it would have been inappropriate for the Acquavella 2016 Paper to name Monsanto employees as authors of the paper because according to the authorship requirements as set forth by Taylor & Francis (the company that published this article in the journal Critical Reviews in Toxicology) authorship should be limited to those who have made 'a significant contribution' to the 'research conception or design, acquisition of data, analysis and interpretation or in all these areas.'
+- (v) it denies that any involvement of Monsanto had an impact on the validity of the underlying scientific data or conclusions reached in the Solomon 2016 Paper by Keith R. Solomon; - (vi) further and alternatively, on 26 September 2018, Critical Reviews in Toxicology published a corrigendum in relation to the Solomon 2016.
+The corrigendum clarified and amended the Acknowledgements and the Declaration of Interest section as it originally appeared in the paper such that there was full disclosure of various consultancy arrangements and confirmation that 'KRS [Keith R Solomon] was not provided with comments from William Heydens of Monsanto Inc, either directly or via Intertek'. - (vii) in the premises, the contribution made by the Monsanto employees did not amount to authorship. - 29.
+In answer to paragraph 29: - (a) it refers to and repeats paragraphs 17(c)(v) and 109(a) of its Defence to the Fourth Further Amended Statement of Claim; - (b) it admits that the paper by John Acquavella, David Garabrant, Gary Marsh, Tom Sorahan and Douglas L. Weed titled 'Glyphosate epidemiology expert panel review: a weight of evidence systematic review of the relationship between glyphosate exposure and non-Hodgkin's lymphoma or multiple myeloma' published in the journal Critical Reviews in Toxicology, described in paragraph 29 of the Applicant's Reply (Acquavella 2016 Paper) does not name Monsanto employees as authors of the paper; - (c) it otherwise does not know and therefore cannot admit the allegations in paragraph 29; and - (d) insofar as the allegations made in paragraph 29 of the Reply are said to be relevant to state of scientific knowledge up to and including 1 September 2000 (which is denied) it says further that: - subject to production of the Acquavella 2016 Paper and reference at trial to its full terms and effect, the Acquavella 2016 Paper stated, among other things, that: 'Our review of the glyphosate epidemiological

+- (ii) it refers to and repeats paragraphs 25(c) with respect to the Intertek Consulting Agreement; - (iii) Monsanto personnel provided the necessary background and historical data on glyphosate and suggested non-substantive edits on a draft of the article; - (iv) it would have been inappropriate for the Acquavella 2016 Paper to name Monsanto employees as authors of the paper because according to the authorship requirements as set forth by Taylor & Francis (the company that published this article in the journal Critical Reviews in Toxicology) authorship should be limited to those who have made 'a significant contribution' to the 'research conception or design, acquisition of data, analysis and interpretation or in all these areas.'